maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 • Longitude range: -122.5108642578125 to -122.3889923095703
 ```

+> [!note]
-> **Note**: Your actual output will vary depending on the current state of the transit system.
+> Your actual output will vary depending on the current state of the transit system.
 The number of vehicles, their statuses, and their locations will change as vehicles move through the system.

+> [!important]
 > **Checkpoint #3**: After running the test application, verify that:
 >
 > - The application successfully connects to the GTFS feed